root-project/root/bindings/pyroot_experimental/cppyy/cppyy/doc/source/index.rst

 cppyy: Automatic Python-C++ bindings
 ====================================

-cppyy is an automatic Python-C++ bindings generator designed for large scale programs in high performance computing that use modern C++.
+cppyy is an automatic Python-C++ bindings generator, for calling C++ from Python and Python from C++, designed for large scale programs in high performance computing that use modern C++.
-Design and performance are described in this `PyHPC paper`_.
+Design and performance are described in this `PyHPC paper`_, albeit that the CPython/cppyy performance has been vastly improved since.

 cppyy is based on `Cling`_, the C++ interpreter, to match Python's dynamism and interactivity.